kakyoism/karagen/README.md

 - Find a target folder you want using the pop-up file dialog, then click `Select Folder`.
 Then the full path to the selected folder will appear on the right side of the button.
 - Click the floating `+` button at the bottom right of the window.
 The background worker will start doing the real work.
 - Wait till the background worker finishes its job.

+### macOS

+- Open `Finder` and navigate to your target song file.
+- Right-click the song file and select `Quick Actions > karagen` or `Services > karagen`.
+- The first run will likely fail upfront, and you'll be prompted that `libsndfile.dylib` is  not trusted.
+Don't worry.
+Simply head for `System Preferences > Security & Privacy > General` to enable it.
+- Repeat the first two steps and the progress cogwheel will start spinning, showing `karagen` is at work.
+- Wait till the background worker finishes its job.

+### Results

 If all goes well, the system explorer will open the output folder, where you should see two files